HMS Mercury (1779): French Revolutionary Wars

 Mercury captured the French privateer brig on 5 February 1800 off the Isle of Wight.
 Egyptienne mounted 15 brass guns and had a crew of 66 men.
 She had sailed from Cherbourg the evening before and had not yet taken any prizes.
 As she was striking her colours her crew suddenly discharged a volley of small arms fire that slightly wounded one man on Mercury.
 Apparently was in company or perhaps in sight at the time.

 After spending a period in the English Channel, Mercury then sailed for the Mediterranean in May 1800.
-She was briefly part of Sir John Borlase Warren's squadron off Cadiz, after which she went on to Alexandria, arriving there on 31 July 1800.
+She was briefly part of Sir John Borlase Warren's squadron off Cádiz, after which she went on to Alexandria, arriving there on 31 July 1800.

 On 5 January 1801, Mercury captured a French tartan, of unknown name, sailing from Marseilles to Cette in ballast.
 Then the next day, Mercury had greater luck when with her boats she captured 15 vessels of a convoy of 20 vessels.
 The captures included two ships, four brigs, three bombards, two settees, and four tartans.
 The convoy was sailing from Cette to Marseilles when Mercury captured three-quarters of it off Minorca.
 The gunboats escorting the convoy fled as Mercury approached, so she suffered no casualties.